 The estimated refugee population reached an unprecedented 19.6 million individuals worldwide in 2015—half of them being children—and the number is steadily increasing, with Syria as the leading country of origin of refugees.

 To clarify, refugees have been forced to flee their home country.
 They are unable to return because they are at risk for persecution due to race, nationality, religion or membership in a political social group or political opinion.

-Sadly, most people respond to refugees with fear.
-We can see this fear in many places, but I see it often in the field I work in: the United States (U.S.) healthcare system.
+Many people respond to refugees with fear.
+I see this fear often in the field I work in: the United States (U.S.) healthcare system.

 In this article, I want to explore how Christians in healthcare can better care for refugees.
 Even if you do not work in this field, you can still use these 3 suggestions in your life so you can learn to love the refugee like Christ does.

 Refugees’ language barrier isn’t a wall; it is an opportunity.
 Jesus often asks his followers to do the hard thing, and in a doctor’s office or a hospital, the hard thing may involve trying to communicate with someone who speaks a different language.
 Remember, a language barrier doesn’t mean a person is ignorant or unaware.
 And a language barrier can serve to show us our own selfishness and thus serve as a means of our own sanctification.

 How is your attitude today?
 How many times do we as Christians subconsciously think, “I’m a pretty humble person”?
 Yet, when we are put to the test, we often come up short of active humility and selfless love.
 Too often, we want comfort more than loving our neighbor, whether that be the sometimes-annoying person you always try to avoid or the one who came from another country to find refuge.